earthsteading/Commercial-Buildings/inspections.md

 ## Standards / Legislation

- - Certificate of compliance = certicicate issued for a prescribed structural component or design element which gives the statuatory building surveyor immunity.
+ - Certificate of compliance = certificate issued for a prescribed structural component or design element which gives the statuatory building surveyor immunity.

 ## Building complexity levels
 Minimum inspections determined by risk based assessment and liaison with engineers re appropriate inspections points.